The 2022 Scholarship Applications were due by 7/31/22.

 At CPHA, building meaningful partnerships to advance health and health equity is a major priority.
-We partner with a variety of organizations, from fellow public health advocates to state/local government agencies.
 When it comes to ensuring a resilient public health workforce for years to come, there is no more important partnership than the one we forge with public health students and early career professionals.
 That’s how the Public Health in the Rockies (PHiR) Conference Scholarship Program began.

-CPHA has defined Health Equity to be the active assurance that everyone is afforded the opportunities essential to attaining their highest level of health.
-In alignment with CPHA’s commitment to health equity and diversifying the public health workforce, we will consider demographic differences to support individuals’ ability to attend the 2021 PHiR Conference.
-Specifically, we will prioritize our scholarship funds to support public health students and professionals who are a member of underrepresented racial and ethnic groups in health sciences (as defined by the National Institutes of Health), identify as Black, Indigenous or Person of Color (BIPOC), and/or identify as LGBTQIA+.
-We acknowledge the importance of intersectionality.
-These prioritized group categories are not mutually exclusive.
-Scholarship recipients who identify as one or more of these prioritized groups (underrepresented, BIPOC, LGBTQIA+) may receive additional lodging nights as part of their scholarship benefit.
+CPHA has defined health equity to be the active assurance that everyone is afforded the opportunities essential to attaining their highest level of health.
+In alignment with CPHA’s commitment to health equity and diversifying the public health workforce, we will consider demographic differences to support individuals’ ability to attend Public Health in the Rockies 2022.
+Specifically, we will prioritize our scholarship funds to support public health students and professionals who are underrepresented in health sciences fields and careers.
+This includes, and is not limited to racial, ethnic, gender, faith group identity, language, national origin and ability.

-If you meet the eligibility criteria above, please submit your application here no later than June 15, 2021 11:59pm MT.
+If you meet the eligibility criteria above, please consider applying for the scholarship.
 You will be asked to answer questions related to scholarship eligibility, demographics, scholarship needs, 3 short essays, and to submit a resume.
 Your resume should include your academic and professional experiences, accomplishments, and skills which will allow us to better assess scholarship fit and if granted a scholarship, where your skill sets may be best utilized at the conference.

 Thank you to our generous sponsors and donors for making these scholarships available.
 Join us in supporting the next generation of public health leaders by donating today!